List of characters in The Lego Movie franchise: Phantom Zone Inmates

 In the Lego universe, the Phantom Zone is used to imprison the most dangerous villains of the Lego universe with some of the DC Comics ones being the major ones.
 The Phantom Zone inmates that Joker allies with have been sorted in the cast list as "The Ubers."
 Besides a Swamp Creature and Medusa, among the known inmates are:

 Agent Smith

-Agent Smith (voiced by Christopher Corey Smith in Lego Dimensions) is a villain from The Matrix franchise.
+Agent Smith (voiced by Christopher Corey Smith in Lego Dimensions) is a program turned virus from The Matrix franchise, he is accompanied by his horde of duplicates that he assimilated into his likeness.